alixsaher/Adaptive-Data-Transfer-with-LoRa-for-Space/README.md

 - TFT display for receiver-side monitoring
 - Adaptive three modes to extend life
 - ESP-cam to capture real-time images
+- ESP-cam chunks images and sends them to the TX MCU via TCP using WiFiClient and WiFiServer
 - Secondary memory to safegaurd important data incase of communication failure

 ## 🔧 Components Used